grayckungu2/Phase-2-Code-Challenge-Bank-of-Flatiron/README.md

-# Phase-2-Code-Challenge-Bank-of-Flatiron
-The Bank of flatiron is a React Application that displays list of the recent bank transcations and other features .

-# Set up
- To create the Application run :npx create-react-app bank-of-flatiron cd bank-of-flatiron
+### Phase-2-Code-Challenge-Bot-Battlr
+Bot-battlr is a React is galactic web app that will allow them to browse through a list of robots, view a robot's details, and, enlist a bot into their army. etting Started with Create React App
+## Project setup

+### Prerequisites
+create a new app in your local machine
- Since when you run json-server --watch db.json the app run at port 3000, we add the following scripts in the package.json "start": "PORT=8000 react-scripts start",
- "server": "json-server --watch db.json -p 8001"
+* I have added the following scripts in the package json ( start": "PORT=8000 react-scripts start", "server": "json-server --watch db.json -p 8001"and )
- You can now run
- Run npm run server.This will run the backend on port 8001 create Db.json this will load at(http://localhost:8001) In another terminal run npm start.
-The react app will run on port 8000

-open http://localhost:8001/transactions in the browser to verify that backend is working

-# The base URL for your backend is: http://localhost:8001

-# Core Deliverables
+* To run the backend *run npm install
+* run server
+ * Test your server by visiting this route in the browser: http://localhost:8001/bots
+ * In a different terminal * run npm start (start :Port 8000)

+### projectDeliverables
 As a user, I should be able to:

-See a table of the transactions.
-Fill out and submit the form to add a new transaction.
-This should add the new transaction to the table as well as post the new transaction to the backend API for persistence.
-Filter transactions by typing into the search bar.
-Only transactions with a description matching the search term should be shown in the transactions table.
+See profiles of all bots rendered in BotCollection.
+Add an individual bot to my army by clicking on it.
+The selected bot should render in the YourBotArmy component.
+The bot can be enlisted only once.
+The bot does not disappear from the BotCollection.
+Release a bot from my army by clicking on it.
+The bot disappears from the YourBotArmy component.
+Discharge a bot from their service forever, by clicking the red button marked "x", which would delete the bot both from the backend and from the YourBotArmy on the frontend.

-# Advanced Deliverables
+### Advanced Deliverables
 As a user, I should be able to:

-Sort transactions alphabetically by category or description.
-Delete a transaction which will remove it from the table and delete it from the backend.
+Choose if I want to enlist a bot into my army or just see their data.
+Clicking on the card should instead display a show view (BotSpecs) for that bot, which should replace BotsCollection.
+BotSpecs should have two buttons: one to go back to the list view and another to enlist that bot.
+Your app could look like the following:

-# Author
+### Author
-Grace kungu

-# License
-This project is licenced under: MIT
+GRACE KUNGU